bhdouglass/clickable/docs/commands.rst

 Takes the built files and compiles them into a click package (you can find it in the build dir).

+``clickable click-build --output=/path/to/some/diretory``

+Takes the built files and compiles them into a click package, outputting the compiled click to the directory specified by ``--output``.

 ``clickable install``

 Takes a built click package and installs it on a device.